Fantasy Land and people are dicks!!

 I am not built for anger.
 I knew even then that if I met them again, I would not be angry with them — maybe I should have been, but I was less about “Why the fuck would you do this to me and more about “how can i get people to like me?”

 Time and time again I saw this pattern play out — There were kids in school that disliked me ; a kid in college who felt the same ; Thankfully, they were all in the minority — a stray example here and there.
-But instead of focussing on all the ones who liked me, I fretted about the ones who didn't.
+But instead of focusing on all the ones who liked me, I fretted about the ones who didn't.

-All it did was reinforce that maybe the fault was something with me.Maybe I did lack social skills and was awkward and annoying, of course, so it was possibly justifiable behaviour on their part.
+Maybe I did lack social skills and was awkward and annoying, of course, so it was possibly justifiable behavior on their part.

 Or maybe I was being hyper-sensitive and everyone just had their own drama to deal with and I was reading too much into all of this.

-And somewhere along the way, that started to rub off.
-I began to move from “ How can I get you to like me?” to “It’s your fucking loss if you don’t.”
-It wasn’t an external facade I was putting up to heal bruised feelings — It was a genuine metamorphosis from someone who yearned to be liked, into someone who will gladly stay at home with a mountain of books instead of doing shots at a bar.
+It wasn’t an external facade I was putting up to heal bruised feelings — It was a genuine metamorphosis from someone who yearned to be liked, into someone who will gladly stay at home with a mountain of books instead of doing shots from someone's belly button at a bar.

 A mountain may also have contributed to that thinking ( made of mud and stone, not of books) but it's a story for another day.